NickGrunert/master-thesis/modules/03_truth_compare.typ

     #heading(depth: 5, numbering: none, bookmarked: false)[Code Snippet]
     The optimal solution is the implementation of a precise one-to-one mapping between segments, as this would be the anticipated outcome of a flawless algorithm.
-    Nevertheless, the subsequent code explores the potentiality of associating numerous segments with a singular ground truth segment, which is delineated by the max_surfaces parameter.
+    The subsequent code explores the potentiality of associating numerous segments with a singular ground truth segment, which is delineated by the max_surfaces parameter.

     For each predicted surface, the algorithm identifies the ground truth segment with the highest #abr("IoU") value.
     Consequently, the ground truth segment is iterated in the inverse manner, collecting all their matches and taking the best matches by score.